laravel/docs/structure.md

 The `api.php` file contains routes that the `RouteServiceProvider` places in the `api` middleware group.
 These routes are intended to be stateless, so requests entering the application through these routes are intended to be authenticated [via tokens](/docs/{{version}}/sanctum) and will not have access to session state.

-The `console.php` file is where you may define all of your Closure based console commands.
-Each Closure is bound to a command instance allowing a simple approach to interacting with each command's IO methods.
+The `console.php` file is where you may define all of your closure based console commands.
+Each closure is bound to a command instance allowing a simple approach to interacting with each command's IO methods.
 Even though this file does not define HTTP routes, it defines console based entry points (routes) into your application.

 The `channels.php` file is where you may register all of the [event broadcasting](/docs/{{version}}/broadcasting) channels that your application supports.